dfairburn/tp/README.md

 * modular and reusable
 * configurable at the point of execution (providing overrides on the command-line for variables that could change frequently)

+A companion Vim plugin is available for syntax highlighting and validation of tp templates -- see [Editor Integration](#editor-integration).

 ---
 ## Quickstart